Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering

 In Appendix~\ref{awwll} we provide closed expressions for $w_l(b)$ in the cases $l\leq 5$, being expressed as

 with ${y}_l(b)$ Bessel polynomials of order $l$.
 Upon substitution into Eq.~\eqref{ulrr}, after Taylor expansion in the transversal coordinate $y$, we obtain

 The term accompanying $y^2$ represents the acuteness of the potential along the diagonal, providing a quantitative measure of nonlocality.
-Comparing this approximate result with that in Eq.~\eqref{taylor} lead naturally to the definition of $\kappa$, a measure of nonlocality defined as
+A comparison of this approximate result with that in Eq.~\eqref{taylor} leads us to introduce $\kappa$, a measure of nonlocality and defined by

 In the case of approximation in Eq.~\eqref{ulrr} for PB we obtain

 which for $r\gg\beta$ along the diagonal converges to $\beta^2$, the square of PB nonlocality parameter.
 In general, $\kappa$ is channel dependent.